 At the beginning of a sequence of WFC3 exposures, the telescope must acquire guide stars.
 The time required for this initial guide-star acquisition is 6.5 minutes.
-If the observations extend into the following orbit(s) following Earth occultation, you must also include the overhead for guide-star reacquisition (another 6.5 minutes at the beginning of each new orbit).
-The only exception to this reacquisition overhead occurs when you are observing a target in the Continuous Viewing Zone (CVZ; see the HST Primer), in which case guide-star re-acquisitions are unnecessary.
+If the observations extend into the following orbit(s) following Earth occultation, you must also include the overhead for guide-star re-acquisition (another 6.5 minutes at the beginning of each new orbit).